B1TC0R3/sbd_laboratory/md/SBD_Labor_2.md

 Since the server did not check whether the refresh token and access token belonged to the same user, requesting a refresh of the expired access token of the target user with the refresh token of the attacking user would grant the attacker an access token for the target user.

 Remediation is especially complicated in this case, since blacklisting or revoking a refresh token would not prevent the attacker from performing the same attack from another newly created account.

-Remediation is especially complicated in this case, since blacklisting or revoking a refresh token would not prevent the attacker from performing the same attack from another newly created account.